Application & Selection Process

 What is the time period for submitting supplemental applications?

-The period for submitting supplemental applications is currently scheduled to begin on August 21, 2019, and end on September 20, 2019.
+The period for submitting supplemental applications is currently scheduled to begin on August 21, 2019, and end on October 20, 2019 (deadline extended).
 All applicants who are eligible to complete a supplemental application will receive an email inviting them to do so.

 How many Panel members' votes are needed to remove an applicant from the applicant pool?